jeremy-swack/applied-machine-learning/informal_response_2.md

 ## Q: How do the optimizer and loss functions operate to produce model parameters (estimates) within the model.compile() function?

 The optimizer and loss function of a neural network are used to create the lowest possible error and variance in the neural network.
 For example, a very common optimizer, gradient descent, uses the first derivative of the loss function to calculate the weights of a neural network.
 Different optimizers and loss functions are more appropriate depending on the data set being used.
 For example, using gradient descent on an extremely large dataset would not be a good idea because it would likely take an extremely long time to find the minimum of the derivative.
 In Maroney’s neural network, he uses a categorical loss function because all of the images are being sorted into individual types of clothing.

+Q: What is the shape of the images training set (how many and the dimension of each)?

+There are 6000 training images and all of the images are 28x28 pixels.

+Q: What is the length of the labels training set?

+There are also 6000 labels; there is one label for each image.

+Q: What is the shape of the images test set?

+There are 1000 test images and labels.
+This means there is approximately a 85/15 train-test split.

+Q: What index of the array has the highest probability of being a number?

+For my model, I found that index 235 had the highest probability of being a number.
+Here is what the image looks like:

+![highest_probability(informal_response_highest_probability.png)

+It is clear this is supposed to be the number nine.